UKCloud/documentation/articles/vmware/vmw-how-configure-ipsec-vpn.md

 - Diffie-Hellman Group

 - Perfect forward secrecy for rekeying (only if it was turned on in both endpoints)

 - SA lifetime of 3600 seconds (one hour) with no kbytes rekeying

-- Selectors for all IP protocols, all ports, between the two networks, using IPv4 subnets

-The IKE Phase 2 parameters supported by a standard edge are:

-- TripleDES / AES (will match the Phase 1 setting)

-- SHA-1

-- ESP tunnel mode

-- MODP group 2 (1024 bits)

-- Perfect forward secrecy for rekeying

-- SA lifetime of 3600 seconds (one hour) with no kbytes rekeying